dbdii407/Node.IRCd-1/readme.md

 the future.

 Refer to the configuration file `nodeircd.json` for configuration options.
-Once you're done, simply execute the `nodeircd.js` file.
+Once you're done, simply execute the `nodeircd.js` file in the `app` folder.

 Node.IRCd conforms to the ECMAScript 2020 specification.